 From dead and dying branches to foliage that looks scorched and brown, our gardens have taken a beating from the polar vortex.
 The frigid air from the Arctic plunged parts of the U.S. into a deep freeze with record low temperatures, injuring trees, shrubs, and other plants in our landscapes.

-The weather has been wild, but there are steps we can take to repair the damage.
+The winter weather has been wild, but there are steps we can take to repair the damage.
 Here’s what you might see in your landscape — and what to do about it.

 What Causes Cold Damage?